 Texas unemployment benefits are determined by the amount of wages you earn during your base period.
 Base periods are the first four of the last five completed calendar quarters immediately before the beginning of your benefit year.
 If you successfully meet Texas unemployment requirements, your benefit payments will be based on these base periods.

-In some instances, you will not have enough wages to qualify for TX unemployment benefits.
+In some instances, you will not have enough wages to qualify for unemployment benefits.
 This may be because you were sick, pregnant, were a full-time caregiver for an ill relative, or you were injured, among other reasons.
 When this happens, you may be able to use an alternate base period that uses your earnings history before you were unable to work.

 Combining unemployment benefits with social security benefits is also a common issue that depends on your age, work history, and disability status.